ooaklee/ghatd/docs/getting-started/billing-manager/README.md

 ### 4. Development Environment Setup

-If you don't want to use your payment provider's webhook endpoints when running locally, you can leverage the `MockProvider` to simulate webhook payloads for testing.
+If you don't want to use your payment provider's webhook endpoints when running locally, you can use the `MockProvider` to simulate webhook payloads for testing.

 ```go
 // Use mock provider for local development